bgvladedivac/LinuxKnowledge/14.Virtualization/info.md

 ## Controlling virtual machines
 The libvirt package is a hypervisor-independent virtualization API to securely control virtual machines by providing the ability to provision, create, modify, monitor ... virtual machines on a single host.
 The libvirt package provides APls to enumerate, monitor, and use the resources available on the managed host, including CPUs, memory, storage, and networking.
 The fundamentals tools included: <br />

-*virsh* - the virsh command-line tool is an alternative to the graphical virt-manager application.
+*virsh* - an alternative to the graphical virt-manager application.
 The virsh command is ideal for scripting virtualization administration. <br />

-*virt-manager* - virt-manager is a graphical desktop tool allowing access to guest consoles and is used to perform virtual machine creation, migration, configuration, and administrative tasks.
+*virt-manager* - a graphical desktop tool allowing access to guest consoles and is used to perform virtual machine creation, migration, configuration, and administrative tasks.
 Both local and remote hypervisors can be managed through a single interface.

 The virsh command-line tool provides the same functionality as virtual manager.
 ```{r, engine='bash', count_lines}